Skip to Main Content

 The Firm Says

 Weil’s Summer Associate Program is packed with opportunities to learn and develop.
-Our commitment to your career begins early and is supported by assignment coordinators, associate mentors, social coordinators and Summer Program Committee partners.
-Summers participate in active matters and attend client meetings, negotiations, depositions and court hearings to gain a realistic view of what it is like to practice law at the Firm and further clarify your choice of future practice area.
-The Firm offers trainings in Depositions, Writing and Diversity, as well as talks with prominent clients, alumni and Firm leaders.
-We also provide numerous opportunities to socialize with partners, associates and each other.
-Summer associates have the opportunity to participate in organized community service events as well as being assigned to pro bono cases under the supervision of attorneys in the departments through which they rotate.
+Our commitment to your career begins early and is supported by assignment coordinators, associate mentors, social coordinators, and Summer Program Committee partners.
+Summers are staffed on active client and pro bono matters and attend client meetings, negotiations, depositions, and court hearings to gain an in-depth view of what it is like to practice law at the firm.
+The firm offers trainings in depositions, negotiations, and writing, as well as talks with prominent clients, alumni, and firm leaders.
+Weil also provides numerous opportunities to socialize with partners, associates, and each other.